CS CLASS ACTION DEADLINE: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Against Credit Suisse Group AG

 - Oops!Something went wrong.Please try again later.

-If you purchased Credit Suisse securities, and/or would like to discuss your legal rights and options please visit Credit Suisse Shareholder Class Action Lawsuit or contact Matthew E. Guarnero toll free at (877) 779-1414 or MGuarnero@bernlieb.com
+If you purchased Credit Suisse securities, and/or would like to discuss your legal rights and options please visit Credit Suisse Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. toll free at (877) 779-1414 or Seidman@bernlieb.com

 The complaint alleges that the following facts were known or recklessly disregarded by the defendants but concealed from the investing public during the Class Period: (i) Credit Suisse's co-mingling of its lending, asset management, and private wealth management functions and imprudently aggressive pursuit of fees had materially diminished the Company's ability to properly assess and manage its own risk exposure to high-risk clients and potential liabilities from client losses; (ii) Credit Suisse had ignored numerous red flags in connection with the Greensill funds and overrode the concerns of the Company's in-house credit-structuring team in packing and selling billions of dollars' worth of Greensill-linked securities; (iii) Credit Suisse had conspired with Sung Kook (a.k.a.
 Bill) Hwang to allow Archegos to covertly take on billions of dollars in excessively concentrated and risky positions by utilizing highly leveraged total return swaps, placing the risk of loss associated with these positions on Credit Suisse and its investors; (iv) Credit Suisse was understating its exposure to risk and thus overstating its Tier 1 capital ratios in public statements; and (v) Credit Suisse's internal controls were inadequate to ensure that the Company's potential liability to customers and losses arising from its exposure to customer losses were properly accounted for, managed, and disclosed to investors.